Wide-body aircraft: Interior

 The interiors of aircraft, known as the aircraft cabin, have been undergoing evolution since the first passenger aircraft.
 Today, between one and four classes of travel are available on wide-body aircraft.

 Bar and lounge areas which were once installed on wide-body aircraft have mostly disappeared, but a few have returned in first class or business class on the Airbus A340-600, Boeing 777-300ER, and on the Airbus A380.
 Emirates has installed showers for first-class passengers on the A380; twenty-five minutes are allotted for use of the room, and the shower operates for a maximum of five minutes.

 Depending on how the airline configures the aircraft, the size and seat pitch of the airline seats will vary significantly.
 For example, aircraft scheduled for shorter flights are often configured at a higher seat density than long-haul aircraft.
 Due to current economic pressures on the airline industry, high seating densities in the economy class cabin are likely to continue.

 In some of the largest single-deck wide-body aircraft, such as the Boeing 777, the extra space above the cabin is used for crew rest areas and galley storage.

-A comparison of interior cabin widths and economy class seating layouts is shown below under wide-body specifications.
-Further information can be found under external links.